 Our new hard armour models have been founded on extensive experimental testing at relevant rates of strain and include validated models of the threats used for defeating hard armour systems such as .30-06 M2 armour piercing rounds and 20mm Fragment Simulating projectiles (FSP).

-Simpact also developed a numerical design tool able to predict the performance of hard armour system in drop tests, validated experimentally with X-ray scans and advanced non-destructive thermographic inspections (PPT technique).
+Simpact also developed a numerical design tool able to predict the performance of hard armour systems in drop tests, validated experimentally with X-ray scans and advanced non-destructive thermographic inspections (PPT technique).
 This allows us to engineer bespoke solutions able to achieve a solid pass in the NIJ 0101.06 drop test at minimum weight and bulkiness.
 The numerical tool has been presented in PASS2016 (see the Publications subsection).

 By combining our hard and soft armour models together with our experience in experimental testing, Simpact now have the capability to develop complete armour systems and to investigate the advanced armour systems of tomorrow.